FRENCH NATURE-INSPIRED

 Our French Language Curriculum

-Our French program is rooted in the official curriculum and teaching progression set by the French Ministry of National Education.
+Our French program is rooted in the official curriculum and teaching progression set by the French Ministry of Education.
 We follow the recommended developmental milestones for language acquisition, ensuring that children build strong foundations in oral and written French, aligned with the competencies outlined in the national program.

 At the same time, we recognize that our learners come from diverse language backgrounds.
 That’s why we thoughtfully adapt our approach to meet the specific needs of non-francophone children.
 Through immersive activities, visual supports, repetition, and playful language experiences, we create an environment where every child—regardless of their starting point—can feel confident, supported, and successful in their journey toward becoming a French speaker.